 - Various areas within the lab are swabbed on a biweekly basis and tested for any pathogens that have tested positive within the previous two week interval.
 This ensures work areas are free from contamination.

 *This is a small portion of the Quality Assurance program in place at the Real-time PCR Research and Diagnostics Core Facility.
-A complete guide can be found on our website.
+A complete guide can be found under our 'QC Guidelines/MIQE' tab.

 If you would like to pay by credit card, please call the lab with your credit card information and the invoice number.